desh2608/dover-lap/README.md

   Apply the DOVER-Lap algorithm on the input RTTM files.

 Options:
   --custom-weight TEXT            Weights for input RTTMs --dover-weight FLOAT            DOVER weighting factor  [default: 0.1] --weight-type [rank|custom]     Specify whether to use rank weighting or
                                   provide custom weights  [default: rank]

-  --tie-breaking [uniform|all]  Specify whether to assign tied regions to all
+  --tie-breaking [uniform|all]    Specify whether to assign tied regions to
-                                speakers or divide uniformly  [default: all]
+                                  all speakers or divide uniformly  [default:
+                                  all]

+  --sort-first                    If this flag is set, sort inputs by DER
+                                  first before label mapping (only applicable
+                                  when label mapping type is hungarian)
+                                  [default: False]

-  --second-maximal              If this flag is set, run a second iteration of
+  --second-maximal                If this flag is set, run a second iteration
-                                the maximal matching for label mapping.
-It may give better results sometimes.  [default:
+                                  of the maximal matching for greedy label mapping  [default: False]

-                                False]
+  --label-mapping [hungarian|greedy|randomized]
+                                  Choose label mapping algorithm to use
+                                  [default: greedy]

   -c, --channel INTEGER           Use this value for output channel IDs
                                   [default: 1]

   -u, --uem-file PATH             UEM file path
   --help                          Show this message and exit.
 ```

 **Note:** If `--weight-type custom` is used, then `--custom-weight` must be provided.